munkhdorj-m/Python-exercise-14-List-4/README.md

 **Problem:**

-Write a Python program to find numbers that are greater than 10 and have odd first and last digits.
+Find numbers that are greater than 10 and have odd first and last digits.

 **Example**